John Fullington

-John Fullington (born May 30, 1991) is an American football guard who is currently a free agent.
+John Fullington (born May 30, 1991) is an American former professional football guard.
 He originally signed with the Green Bay Packers as undrafted free agent in 2014.

 College career

 Fullington started all 13 games for Washington State as a senior in 2013, opening the first five games at right guard and the final eight at right tackle.
 He won the Mike Utley Award in 2013 for WSU's offensive lineman of the year.
 Fullington started the final 43 games of his career, which is tied for the longest streak by an offensive lineman in program history and tied for the second longest by any Cougar.

 Professional career

 Green Bay Packers

 Fullington signed with the Green Bay Packers as a rookie free agent on May 13, 2014.
 He was released on August 30, 2014, for final roster cuts.

 San Francisco 49ers

 The San Francisco 49ers signed Fullington to their practice squad on September 1, 2014.
 He was waived on October 7, 2014.